MicrosoftDocs/Contribute/Contribute/content/dotnet/dotnet-contribute.md

 ms.custom: external-contributor-guide
 ms.date: 04/08/2021
 ---
-# Learn how to contribute to the .NET documentation repositories
+# Contribute to the .NET documentation repositories

 Thank you for your interest in contributing to the .NET documentation!